 - iron deficiency anemia

 Common causes of low platelet volume include:

-- Viruses: Viruses, such as mononucleosis, HIV, AIDS, measles, and hepatitis may deplete platelets.
+- viruses such as mononucleosis, HIV, AIDS, measles, and hepatitis

-- Autoimmune disorders: Autoimmune diseases such as lupus and Crohn’s disease lower platelet count by causing the body to attack its tissue.
+- autoimmune diseases such as lupus and Crohn’s disease

-- Chemotherapy: Chemotherapy harms existing tissue in addition to cancer cells, which can make it difficult for the body to produce platelets.
+- chemotherapy harms existing tissue and cancer cells, making it difficult for the body to produce platelets.

 It is generally not possible, however, to diagnose a medical condition based on platelet count alone.
-People should talk to a doctor about further testing if a blood test reveals low platelets.
+People should talk with a doctor about further testing if a blood test reveals low platelets.